 QIAGEN CLC Microbial Genomics Module is a plugin extension to QIAGEN CLC Genomics Workbench.
-It is included in our QIAGEN CLC Genomics Premium offering, and is compatible with our enterprise solutions (QIAGEN CLC Genomics Cloud Engine and QIAGEN CLC Genomics Server).
+It is included in our QIAGEN CLC Genomics Premium offering, and is compatible with our enterprise solutions (QIAGEN CLC Cloud Module and QIAGEN CLC Genomics Server).

 QIAGEN CLC Microbial Genomics Module provides tools and workflows for a broad range of bioinformatics applications, including microbiome analysis, isolate characterization, functional metagenomics and antimicrobial resistance characterization.
 The module supports analysis of bacterial, viral and eukaryotic (fungal) genomes and metagenomes.

 The QIAGEN CLC Microbial Genomics Module provides extensive tools to support advanced bioinformatics and genomics analysis of antimicrobial resistance (AMR) genes and markers.
 The tools specifically developed for AMR include those for analysis of both assembled isolate genomes or metagenomes, as well as tools for the assembly-free detection of AMR markers directly from your FASTQ data.

 Extensive integrated access to multiple AMR databases include Comprehensive Antimicrobial Resistance Database (CARD) (1), ResFinder (2), ARG-ANNOT (3), NCBI Bacterial Antimicrobial Resistance Reference Gene Database (4), PointFinder (5) and VFDB (6) databases.
 In addition, as part of QIAGEN’s commitment to the US Center for Disease Control’s Global AMR Challenge, we provide an additional novel resource for AMR research: The QIAGEN Microbial Insights AR (QMI-AR) database.